aeecleclair/Titan/README.md

 Titan includes 3 flavors: `dev`, `alpha`, `prod`.
 On VSCode, you can choose which flavor to use when launching the debugger

-Each flavor is associated with a specific app package name (`fr.myecl.titan.dev`, `fr.myecl.titan.alpha`, `fr.myecl.titan`) allowing the three app to be installed on the same device.
+Each flavor is associated with a specific app package name (`fr.myemapp.titan.dev`, `fr.myemapp.titan.alpha`, `fr.myemapp.titan`) allowing the three app to be installed on the same device.
 Each flavor use its own Hyperion url defined in the [dotenv](/.env)

 #### Build with a flavor